Qualify for a home loan with a 600 credit score

 For example, always pay your bills on time.
 By doing so, your score will increase little by little each month.

 But you need to prioritize your payments.
 Make your debt payments first, then your utilities.
-Of course, you should always pay your water and electricity bills, but missing these payments doesn’t affect your credit score like missing a payment on a credit card or auto loan.
+Of course, you should always pay your water and electricity bills, but missing these payments doesn’t affect your credit score like missing a payment on credit card debt or an auto loan.

 Debt payment history makes up 35% of your credit score, and each timely payment results in positive activity reported to the credit bureaus.